ShadowNate/MISETranslator/README.md

 the columns Indnt (indent: the margin within a letter box, after which the letter begins - it can be a negative value), wid (width: the width of the character), kern (kerning: the margin after the end of the character, where the box for the next letter should begin).

 You can click on the "Preview sentence" button to open the "Preview Sentence" dialogue.
-By default this dialogue will demonstrate how the original and target language pangrams (sentences that include all letters of the respective alphabets) will appear in-game (approximately - as the game sometime treats specific font colour values differently depending on the game-context).
+By default this dialogue will demonstrate how the original and target language pangrams (sentences that include all letters of the respective alphabets) will appear in-game (approximately - as the game sometimes treats specific font colour values differently depending on the game-context).
 You can also add custom sentences to preview their in-game versions.

 WARNING: the explicit manual changes to font letters positioning MUST be saved by clicking on the "Submit new values" button, under the "Detected Characters" table.